simply-kurt/linuxcnc/electronui/README.md

 The tests in `__tests__/renderer.test.js` and `__tests__/preload.test.js` verify that the UI files are intact and that the preload layer exposes the expected globals.
+They also check that a helpful message is printed if the React dependencies are missing.
 Run `npm test` after installing dependencies to ensure the files have not been truncated and that React can be loaded.

 The UI is rendered by a small React component in `public/renderer.js`.
 The exposed `electronAPI`, `React`, and `ReactDOM` objects are provided by `preload.js` so no